 Eyes Without a Face (1960) by Georges Franju

-Being a major influence to Almodovar’s The Skin I Live In, Eyes Without a Face is a french horror classic by Georges Franju.
+Being a major influence on Almodovar’s The Skin I Live In, Eyes Without a Face is a French horror classic by Georges Franju.
 Known for being a director of very unique visuals, the film tells the story of a doctor who kills women to steal their faces in order to fix his daughter’s face as she is disfigured because of an accident.
-With a plot way more simple than Almodovar’s film, Franju’s movie is remarkable for its dark and poetic visuals, resulting in a beautiful and twisted tale of love, murder and insanity in a Dr. Jekyll and Mr. Hyde way.
+With a plot way more simple than Almodovar’s film, Franju’s movie is remarkable for its dark and poetic visuals, resulting in a beautiful and twisted tale of love, murder, and insanity in a Dr. Jekyll and Mr. Hyde way.

 Peeping Tom (1960) by Michael Powel

 More than an expression used to describe voyeurs, Peeping Tom plays with the name in a plot idea about a young filmmaker who is shooting a documentary about fear, using his camera to capture women’s reaction right before they are murdered by him.
-More than that, the brilliance of Peeping Tom is the usage of metalinguistics in its plot and the exploration of themes such as child abuse, sadomasochism and voyeurism, making the image of the film way more important and complex than the story itself.
+More than that, the brilliance of Peeping Tom is the usage of metalinguistics in its plot and the exploration of themes such as child abuse, sadomasochism, and voyeurism, making the image of the film way more important and complex than the story itself.
 No wonder it was extremely bad received when it came out, but thankfully it has been rediscovered through time and is now considered a masterpiece, which I couldn’t agree more.
 Try to watch this film thinking in semiotic terms!

 Night Tide (1961) by Curtis Harrington

-Probably one of my favourite films from the list and a tittle that has been recently rediscovered, Night Tide is another horror film that plays with magical elements where you don’t know if what you see can be explained by natural laws or is it part of the supernatural.
+Probably one of my favorite films from the list and a title that has been recently rediscovered, Night Tide is another horror film that plays with magical elements where you don’t know if what you see can be explained by natural laws or is it part of the supernatural.
 Dennis Hooper plays a sailor that falls in love for a woman who works as a mermaid in an amusement park.
 However, the woman also believes she is a mermaid herself and that she is destined to murder men on the night of the full moon.
 With that, the sailor starts to look for answers and her past, resulting in a beautiful, poetic and mysterious tale where the magic of the film lives in the absence of all questions answered.